waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 }

 // ^^ Swift will warn “unused result” which is your hint that you forgot error handling
+// NOTE `fetch` returns Promise, you’d get *no warning* if it returned Guarantee

 fetch().then {
     //…